plusworx/gmindocs/README.md

 Latest version: **v0.7.0**

 If you are a Google Workspace admin, before long you are going to want to find more efficient ways to perform common tasks than just using the Google Workspace admin console. **gmin** is a handy tool to save you time and automate those essential admin actions.

+Download the latest version from [Github](https://github.com/plusworx/gmin/releases) and give it a try.